Related Documentation

 • Only supports the HTTP protocols (http/https) of Kong Gateway.

 • May impact the performance of Kong Gateway.
-We recommend setting the sampling rate (tracing_sampling_rate) via the Kong Gateway configuration file when using the OpenTelemetry plugin.
+We recommend setting the sampling rate (tracing_sampling_rate) via the Kong Gateway configuration file when using the OpenTelemetry plugin for tracing.

 Something wrong?